neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Routing.rst

 and the URL for editing a post refers to the post's UUID instead of the human-readable identifier.

-FLOW3's routing mechanism allows for beautifying these URIs by simple but powerful configuration options.
+TYPO3 Flow's routing mechanism allows for beautifying these URIs by simple but powerful configuration options.

 Post Index Route